 Within the safari schedule, timing matters:

-For more on timing your visit, see our best time to visit Dubai desert guide.
+For the full picture on when to book, check our best time to visit Dubai desert guide.

 What About Kids?